5 Things to Know About the iOS 12.5 Update

 For more about iOS 14, have a look at our walkthrough.
 For more about iPadOS 14, check out our guide.

-Apple says iOS 12.4.8 provides important security updates.
-Unfortunately, the company hasn't outlined those updates in the detail and it probably won.t
+Apple says iOS 12.5 provides important security updates.
+The company has outlined the update's single patch in detail on its security site.

-That said, if you value your device's security, you'll probably want to download the iOS 12.4.8 update right now.
+If you value your device's security, you'll probably want to download the iOS 12.5 update right now.

+If you skipped iOS 12.4.9, you'll get its four security patches with your upgrade.
+You can read more about those right here.

 If you skipped iOS 12.4.6 and iOS 12.4.5, you get their security updates (unpublished) with your upgrade.